synapsestudios/oidc-platform/docs/theming.md

 ```
 {
   forgotPasswordPath, // link to the forgot password form
-  error, // string with an error message
+  error, // bool, true if there are errors
+  validationErrorMessages, // errors formatted like { field: ['message', 'message2'] }
 }
 ```